andreasHausberger/TaxGame/README.md

 # FlagPriming
 # A gamified questionnaire for a Master's Thesis in Economic Psychology

 This is a simple Node.js express backend for an interactive questionnaire with gamified elements.
-The questionnaire is adapted from Chen (2018) and aims to explore the connection between flag priming, patriotic sentiments and tax compliance.
+The Questionnaire aims to explore how gamification elements influence participants' behavior regarding performance, risk taking etc.

 Data collection is aimed to be conducted between October and December 2018.
 Furthermore, the questionnaire is aimed to be released under an open source license to enable easy replicability.

-All flag images, if not otherwise specified, are taken from en.wikipedia.com and are under the Wikimedia Comons license.
+The title "Flag Priming" is no longer current - current title is "Gamification & Tax Experiments".